shinchiro/archlinux-docker/README.md

 * [Daily in our ghcr.io repository][ghcr-containers]:
 `podman pull ghcr.io/archlinux/archlinux:latest` or `docker pull ghcr.io/archlinux/archlinux:latest`

+Images in the official library are updated weekly while our own repository is updated daily.

-Two versions of the image are provided: `base` (approx. 150 MiB) and `base-devel` (approx. 260 MiB), containing the respective meta package.
+Two versions of the image are provided: `base` (approx. 160MB) and `base-devel` (approx. 240MB) and `base-devel-extra` (approx. 450MB), containing the respective meta package / package group.
 Both are available as tags with `latest` pointing to `base`.
 Additionally, images are tagged with their date and build job number, f.e. `base-devel-20201118.0.9436`.

 While the images are regularly kept up to date it is strongly recommended running `pacman -Syu` right after starting a container due to the rolling